pygsuite/pygsuite/docs/quickstart/auth.md

 ### Using an Existing Credential Object

 If you already have a valid credential object, you can also authorize with that directly.
-This may be common if you're working through a job scheduler or sharing google suth between multiple clients.
+This may be common if you're working through a job scheduler or sharing google auth between multiple clients.

 ```python